-In this paper we considered an advanced chaos-geometrical approach to treating of chaotic systems.
-The approach combines the non-linear analysis methods to dynamics, such as the correlation integral analysis, the LE analysis, surrogate data method etc. We have investigated a chaotic behaviour in the nitrogen dioxide and sulphurous anhydride concentration time series at the Fontan & Peresyp sites in Odessa city and proved an existence of the low-D chaos.
-We presented an effective nonlinear prediction model and realized a successful short-range forecast of atmospheric pollutant time series.
+In this paper we considered an advanced chaos-geometrical approach to treating of chaotic dynamics of complex systems.
+The approach combines the non-linear analysis methods to dynamics, such as the correlation integral analysis, the LE analysis, surrogate data method etc. We have investigated a chaotic behaviour in the time series of intensity in GaAs / GaAlAs Hitachi HLP1400 laser and proved an existence of as low-D as high-D chaos.
+We presented an effective nonlinear prediction model and realized a successful short-range forecast of intensity evolution.
 Earlier the same successful results were received for other cases and systems [1-10].
 All considered examples has shown high perspectives of a new approach methods to treating dynamics of very complicated chaotic systems.